The Strategic Imperative: Why AI for Nonprofits Demands Governance-First Implementation

 - Quarterly review of prospecting algorithms for geographic, demographic, or socioeconomic exclusion patterns

-- Testing AI-generated content through accessibility screeners ensuring WCAG 2.1 AA compliance for donors with disabilities
+- Testing AI-generated content through accessibility screeners ensuring WCAG 2.2 compliance for donors with disabilities

 - Bias detection monitoring in smart donation forms to prevent discriminatory ask amount suggestions based on protected characteristics